Working on Fire Executive Committee (EXCO)

-Head of Human Capital – Responsible for the human resources and social development functions in the company.
+(Acting) Executive Human Capital (HCM) Management – Responsible for the human resources and social development functions in the company.

 National General Manager (NGM) – Responsible for support to Provincial General Managers on operational matters, manage the functioning of the Stock Controllers and lead the development of WOF’s Commercial Operations.

 The Executive Committee shall be specifically responsible for: